I recently replaced the hard drive on my computer with an SSD.

 Make sure the computer backups you’re setting up are still working properly after the SSD migration!

-Other.All sync settings for folders that were set to be backed up by Google Drive were also reset.
+Other times, all sync settings for folders that were set to be backed up by Google Drive were reset.

 The backup settings will work properly if you create a new one with the same contents.